11 Haunted Places in Washington you need to visit

 Tacoma Old City Hall has been at the center of various reports of hauntings since the mid-seventies.

-According to local town records, the police were called to the old building on a number of occasions starting in 1974 to investigate a variety of different disturbances including lights going on and off, noises coming from inside, fire alarms sounding, and even the intruder alarms being triggered.
+According to local town records, the police were called to the old building on many occasions starting in 1974 to investigate a variety of different disturbances, including lights going on and off, noises coming from inside, fire alarms sounding, and even the intruder alarms being triggered.

 Those reporting the disturbances believed that someone was breaking in, but on each occasion, the police could find no evidence that anyone had even been inside.